silviucpp/beanstalkd-consumer/README.md

 - `instances` - number of consumers
 - `callbacks` - `[{Tube, Module, InitFun/1, ProcessFun/3}]`.
 Each item in list is formed from the tube, module, init function, the function that will handle the jobs for that tube.
 - `concurrent_jobs` - how many concurrent jobs can run in parallel.

-Also you can use `app_init` to specify a module, function that will be called once `beanstalkd_consumer` application is started before creating the
-consumers: ex: `{app_init, {my_module, function}}`.
-You can use this to do any stuffs that's required in order to have your consumers working properly (usefull when you have `beanstalkd_consumer` as a dependecy for you app)

 ```erlang
 application:start(beanstalkd_consumer).